Pawnee people: Government

+In 2020 Jimmy Whiteshirt was recalled as Pawnee Nation President.
+Becoming the shortest-serving president on the Pawnee Nation Business Council after being recalled in 5 months.

 Economic development

-The Pawnee operate two gaming casinos, three smoke shops, two fuel stations, and one truck stop.
+The Pawnee operate two casinos, three smoke shops, two fuel stations, and one truck stop.
 Their estimated economic impact for 2010 was $10.5 million.
 Increased revenues from the casinos have helped them provide for education and welfare of their citizens.
 They issue their own tribal vehicle tags and operate their housing authority.
+In December 2023, the Pawnee Nation and electric vehicle manufacturer Canoo announced an agreement that aims to help the community with workforce skills in the clean technology sector.

 Culture

-The Pawnee were divided into two large groups: the Skidi / Skiri-Federation living in the north and the South Bands (which were further divided into several villages).
-While the Skidi / Skiri-Federation were the most populous group of Pawnee, the Cawi / Chaui Band of the South Bands were generally the politically leading group, although each band was autonomous.
+The Pawnee were divided into two large groups: the Skidi / Skiri-Federation living in the north and the South Bands, which were further divided into several villages.
+While the Skidi / Skiri Federation were the most populous group of Pawnee, the Cawi / Chaui Band of the South Bands were generally the politically leading group, although each band was autonomous.
 As was typical of many Native American tribes, each band saw to its own.
-In response to pressures from the Spanish, French and Americans, as well as neighboring tribes, the Pawnee began to draw closer together.
+In response to pressures from the Spanish, French, and Americans, as well as neighboring tribes, the Pawnee began to draw closer together.